Diversity is Key: Fantasy football dream teams under budget constraints: Methods: data collection, reduction, and analysis

 In \cite{diversity}, Rowlett et. al. developed a game theoretic model that analyzes competition between teams of individuals subject to a resource constraint.
 There they show that a diverse distribution of resources across the team's individuals is associated with team success in competition.
 With this motivation, we introduced an intuitive `bin-method' to classify distributions as diverse or not.
 For each team we calculated an eleven step interval grid.
 At each step we made a subinterval, or bin, such that the union of all sub-intervals is the full range of the variable under consideration.
 For each team, we looped through all the individual players' values of the particular variable under consideration, and then we sorted them into the appropriate bins.
 If there were no empty bins, then we consider the distribution of that particular variable to be \em diverse, \em because it is analogous to the diverse distribution in the discrete model from \cite{diversity}.
-However, since reality isn't perfect or necessarily perfectly aligned with mathematical theorems like those of \cite{diversity}, here we stilly classify a distribution as diverse if a few of the bins are empty.
-In a perfect world we would do as in theory, not allowing any empty bins, but unfortunately the real world isn't perfect.
-So we used our intuition in combination with an overview of a vast amount of visualizations as seen in Figure \ref{fig:cost_bins}.
-From this we decided that a distribution with at most $three$ empty bins is considered a diverse distribution.
-We have visualized in Figure \ref{fig:thry_int} how the bins were constructed for analyzing the salary distributions of teams.
-Algorithm \ref{alg:div_disc} shows how the corresponding algorithm works for classifying salary distributions, and the results of this classification are shown in Figure \ref{fig:cost_bins}.
+However, since reality is not perfect or necessarily perfectly aligned with mathematical theorems like those of \cite{diversity}, here we still classify a distribution as diverse if a few of the bins are empty.
+Thus, a distribution with at most $three$ empty bins is considered a diverse distribution.